-Are you ready to learn how to finish a knitting project like a pro?
+Are you ready to learn how to finish knitting like a pro?
 Then let’s begin!

-How to finish a knitting project step 1: weave in ends
+How to finish knitting step 1: casting off

 When you cast off a project you’ll find that you have straggly strands of yarn at the cast on and cast off corners, as well as at any points where you’ve started a new ball of yarn or changed colour.
 You could leave these as they are, but they’ll look very messy – and there’s also a risk that they’ll come undone.

-So, as you learn how to finish a knitting project the first step is getting rid of all these untidy yarn ends.
+So, as you learn how to finish knitting an important step is getting rid of all these untidy yarn ends.
 You can do this by weaving them in, and there are a few different techniques you can use.
 There’s no right or wrong way, but you may find that some methods come more naturally to you, or work better with different projects.

 One of the easiest techniques is simply to use a tapestry needle to weave the yarn in and out of the stitches on the back of the work for a few inches, then cut off any excess.
-Alternatively, you could try Swiss darning if you’d like your woven-in ends to be almost invisible.
+Alternatively, you could try duplicate stitch (Swiss darning) if you’d like your woven-in ends to be almost invisible.